Mondego/baas/README.md

 * ### Run BaaS-Core (Backend)
 BaaS-Core a web service wrapper of [JBF](https://github.com/Mondego/SourcererJBF) that executed JBF on a single project.
-The service is implemented in Python [Flask](https://pypi.org/project/Flask/)  application that triggers JBF execution on user given build request.
 Since it is built on top of JBF, to run it first edit ``jbf.config``.
 Please read the details here, how to update the [jbf.config](https://github.com/Mondego/SourcererJBF/blob/master/README.md).
 BaaS-Core fully relied on JBF generated FQN index and Jar collection and these two are host machine dependent.
 Therefore, you need a ***pre-constructed FQN index*** that maps a Jar collection on the host machine.
 Now to run the service, execute the following commands and the BaaS-Core will be available on [http://127.0.0.1:5000/](http://127.0.0.1:5000/)